-The installation includes 45 two-unit light signals, and 18 three-unit light signals.
-The signals are the Federal color light type E, each light unit being in a separate compartment with a separate door.
-However, the units are all in one cast iron case which fits over the top of the 5-in. pipe signal post.
-The signal has a sighting device which, together with a set of adjustable bolts, allows the entire light signal to be aligned at one setting.
+The absolute signals, and also the intermediate home automatic signals, have a red light to indicate "stop" and a green light for the "proceed" indication.
+Located color-light Type E, each light unit being in a separate compartment with a separate door, however, the units are all in one cast iron case which fits over the top of the 5-in. pipe signal pole.
+The signal has a sighting device which together with a set of adjustable bolts allows the entire light signal to be aligned at one setting.